Users

 2. Optional: To assign a set of pre-defined roles to the user, click the Roles field and select a role.
 You can repeat this step to assign multiple roles.

 3. Click Create.
-The dialog will close and the new user will be added to the overview table.
+The dialog will close, and the new user will appear in the overview table.

 Advanced Mode